Nonparametric Variable Screening with Optimal Decision Stumps: SDI for nonparametric models

 \subsection{Theory for variable ranking and model selection}

-In this subsection, our goal will be to provide variable ranking and model selection guarantees of SDI using the assumptions in Section \ref{assumptions}.
+Here our goal will be to provide variable ranking and model selection guarantees of SDI using the assumptions in Section \ref{assumptions}.
 Again, in this section, we sketch the proofs, but the full versions can be found in Appendices \ref{23} and \ref{45}.